-As we mention in our What causes Asian Flush & Glow: the science behind the red face & how to cure it article , where we discuss the properties of all these compounds in a lot more detail, you can get some of these the natural way.
+Now, you can get some of these ingredients the natural way.
 Eat a handful of pineapple stems, the regular five a day of fruits and vegetables, some pure yeast, 3 to 4 steaks and sip green tea like crazy.
 It won’t be the oddest diet out there, that’s for sure.

 But getting all the three layers of Asian glow defence in a single pill would definitely be the convenient way to do it.

 And before you ask, yes, it’s tested and approved by the FDA.
 In fact, if you’re sceptical about it you can check out the review our fellow Asian flushers did on Sunset over at the Noredfaceformula, as in their words, they were “eager to get drunk for science” and see whether it actually works!
 Or check out another review over at the asian-flush.net

 In any case, if you’re still sceptical, you can give it a try and see if it works for yourself, because there’s a 30-day no-questions-asked money back guarantee (see how our money-back guarantee works here).

 - Sunset restricts facial histamine reactions

 - Neutralizes carcinogenic alcohol metabolites